Buffalo, Rochester and Pittsburgh Railway: Acquisition by B&O

 Officially, the end came in 1932, when the line was absorbed into the Baltimore and Ohio Railroad, giving the B&O increased access to New York State.
 (They already had a toe-hold with their acquisition of the Staten Island Rapid Transit at the other end of the state.)

 The acquisition exemplified the endless machinations of the railroad era.
 For a while, the Van Sweringen brothers wanted the BR&P, and Iselin was pleased to make the divestiture in 1928.
 The sale value of the company had been inflated by the contention between the Delaware and Hudson and the Baltimore and Ohio for the Buffalo, Rochester and Pittsburgh Railway, making its sale a compelling decision for Iselin.
 The Pennsylvania coalfields were waning, thanks to non-union mines in Kentucky and West Virginia, and the revenues from the railroad had fallen correspondingly.

 The D&H wanted westward routes, and the BR&P figured in their plans.
 The B&O had routes that the Van Sweringens wanted, making a swap attractive to both companies.
 The ICC now regulated the railroads with a tight grip, and its view was that the B&O proposal to buy the BR&P would serve shippers better than would the D&H plan to lease the company's lines.

 The B&O agreed in March 1929 to the purchase of the BR&P from the Alleghany Corporation, getting ICC approval in February of the following year.
 The deal yielded the B&O the BR&P, the Buffalo and Susquehanna Railroad, and the Mt Jewett, Kinzua, and Riterville.
 It gave the Van Sweringens the Wheeling and Lake Erie.
 The formal hand-over occurred on 1 January 1932, forever ending the Buffalo, Rochester and Pittsburgh Railway as an operating entity.
 However, the corporation continued to exist on paper.
 Because there were still shareholders with a minority interest in the company, the BR&P continued to exist through to the CSX era because of outstanding unclaimed shares of the railroad.
-Watson Hill Brown, the investment banker who helped finance and reorganize the Rochester & Pittsburgh Coal Co. in 1881 and take control of the Rochester & State Line Railroad had passed away in 1928 before he could cash in his shares for B&O stock.
+Watson Hill Brown, the investment banker who helped finance and reorganize the Rochester & Pittsburgh Coal Co. in 1881 and take control of the Rochester & State Line Railroad had died in 1928 before he could cash in his shares for B&O stock.
 Under the Abandoned & Unclaimed Property Act in the state of Pennsylvania (where the BR&P had been incorporated), CSX was permitted to make payment to the state’s Bureau of Unclaimed Property, in lieu of actually buying out the one share of BR&P stock owned by the estate of Brown.
-After an exhaustive search revealed no living heirs, payment was made, CSX became the sole owner of BR&P, and the company was merged on December 21, 2013.
+After an exhaustive search revealed no living heirs, payment was made, CSX became the sole owner of BR&P, and the company was merged on 21 December 2013.